splunk/splunk-library-dotnetlogging/README.md

-# Splunk Logging Libraries for .NET
+# Splunk Logging for .NET
 #### Version 1.5

 The Splunk logging libraries for .NET enable you to configure UDP or TCP